-Just because I’m a financial planner doesn’t mean I’ve check off all the items on my own financial “To Do List.”
-I’ve been feeling a bit overwhelmed by the mounting businesses and personal financial tasks that I have on my plate and I decided that if I’m feeling this way, maybe some of my readers are too.
+Just because I’m a financial planner doesn’t mean I’ve checked off all the items on my own financial to-do list!
+I’ve been feeling a bit overwhelmed by the mounting businesses and personal financial tasks that I have on my plate — and I decided that if I’m feeling this way, maybe my readers are too.

-1. Start with a “Brain Dump”
+1. Start With A “Brain Dump”

-2. Create a List of Simple Financial Tasks
+2. Create A List Of Simple Financial Tasks

-3. Create a “Projects” List
+3. Create A “Projects” List

-4. Set up a Weekly Calendar Reminder
+4. Set Up A Weekly Calendar Reminder

-5. Track Your Progress with a Monthly Review
+5. Track Your Progress With A Monthly Review